 Earlier in his career, Zahid worked as a litigation associate at LeBoeuf, Lamb, Greene & MacRae, LLP and clerked for the Honorable Edwin H. Stern, Presiding Judge, Superior Court of New Jersey - Appellate Division (retired).

 Zahid currently serves as a Trustee for the Association of the Federal Bar of New Jersey and the Association of Criminal Defense Lawyers of New Jersey.
 He is a member of the Executive Committee of the C. Willard Heckel American Inn of Court at Rutgers School of Law.
 Zahid serves on the Board of Trustees for the U.S. Attorney's Office Alumni Association.
 He was selected as the 2017 alumni honoree by Rutgers APALSA for leadership and service in the profession.
+Chambers USA: America’s Leading Lawyers for Business lists Zahid as one of the country’s leading white-collar lawyers.
 Best Lawyers in America®, a peer review of U.S. lawyers, has included Zahid on its Best Lawyers list in the field of White Collar Criminal Defense for 2018.
 In 2014, Zahid was named a “New Leader of the Bar” by the New Jersey Law Journal.
 He has been included on the “Super Lawyers” list by Thomson Reuters in the area of Criminal Defense: White Collar for 2018.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.